Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 So our chartered plane on carries roughly 20 passengers, hence the boarding process took place rather quickly.
 Don’t forget to have your ear-plugs ready unless you hate hearing, because it will be very loud for the entire duration of the flight.

-Though that did not bother us as much as the enormous tropical storm clouds that was fast coming up ahead.
+Though, that did not bother us as much as the enormous tropical storm clouds that was fast coming up ahead.
 Our pilot didn’t break a sweat and simply took the plane to a higher altitude.
 Problem solved.
 We did not get to time-travel 5 years into the future this time.

-Soon we were able to put our worries behind like those dark clouds high above.
+Soon we were able to descend and put our worries behind like those dark clouds high above.
 Slowly but surely, North Eleuthera came into the view on both Google Map and the window near us.

 Another popular choice for tourists who make it this far, is to visit Harbour Island on the Eastern side of North Eleuthera, instead.
 Dunmore Town is more upscale and more developed than Spanish Wells, plus it is famous for the beautiful Pink Sands beach (Spoiler: it might not be as pink as in those photos you see online).